Tan Pingshan: After the Founding of the Communist Party

 In 1920 Tan went back to Guangdong to form a Marxist group.
 He was appointed as the Secretary of the CCP Guangdong branch upon the founding of the Chinese Communist Party in 1921.
 He participated the 3rd National Congress of the Chinese Communist Party and was elected into the Central Committee.
 In the 4th and 5th Congress of the CCP, he was reappointed as a member of the Central Committee and also held membership in the Politburo of the Chinese Communist Party.
+He was influenced by social democracy in Germany and supported Chen Jiongming during the June 16 Incident in 1922.

 In August 1927 he was one of the leaders that started the Nanchang Rebellion (albeit holding positions within the KMT) against the Nanjing Nationalist Government led by Chiang Kai-shek.
 During the course of the rebellion, he recruited He Long into the CCP.
 Tan went back to Shanghai after the failure of the rebellion.
 In an enlarged meeting of the Politburo in November, Zhang Guotao appealed to the Comintern for the removal of Tan from the party as he blamed the failure of the Nanchang Uprising due to his leftist-tendencies.
 Losing his CCP membership, he sought after Deng Yanda for assistance in setting up an alternative Marxist enclave but was to no avail.